VieVaWaldi/PoliticalDespairTwitter/README.md

 Techniques:
 - all lower case
 - Stemming to retain only the stem of a word (eating -> eat)

+Take the old file, make a new file.
+1 line should contain: date, time, text, hashtags, @annotations.
+The text has to be made into lower capital, without links or emoticons, and all words must be utf recognized

+Input: tweets from the data scrapper
+Output: Date, Time, Text, Hashtags, @annotations in CSV format

 ### New Format